Panama Canal Cruise

 Hopefully you will be on the Pacific side of Panama where there is a lot more to see.
 The ship will anchor off the end of the the Causeway with a magnificent view of the city skyline, and there are plenty of options for getting around Panama City to enjoy it.

 On the Causeway or close by

 - Walk or rent a bicycle along the Amador Causeway and enjoy one of the many restaurants

 - Stop at the BioMuseum

 - Visit the Punta Culebra (Smithsonian) Nature Center and see some sloths and more

-- Take a taxi up Ancon Hill for a view across the city and to the Miraflores Locks
+- Hike up Ancon Hill for a view across the city and to the Miraflores Locks

 - Visit Mi Pueblito which is a mock village depicting three Panamanian cultures: Afro-Caribbean, the interior region, and indigenous groups.